joebaer/portfolio/README.md

 ```

 ### Installation
 You are github user `my-username`.
-First create a empty github repository for your project.
-Call this repository something like `my-repository`.
+* Create a empty github repository for your project.
+* Call this repository something like `my-repository`.
-Copy the repository url to the clipboard.
+* Copy the repository url to the clipboard.

 ```bash
 $ git clone https://github.com/peddn/bulma-starter.git my-repository